AcookFSU/Music-Movers/README.md

 * flask

-# Obstacles
+# Obstacles:
-1. Two group members dropped the class during the last to final week of the course, so we had to regroup and redistribut the
+1. Two group members dropped the class during the last to final week of the course, so we had to regroup and redistribute the work

 # Distribution of Work: